GaryBarrentine/GaryBarrentine/README.md

 - 👋 Hi, I’m @GaryBarrentine

-- 👀 I’m interested in Electronics, Microcontrollers, Firmware coding (C and C++), and Android Apps.
+- 👀 I’m interested in moving my career path back to IT.

-- 🌱 I’m currently learning Kotlin
+- 🌱 I’m currently learning Cloud Fundamentals (Azure) to facilitate a career change.

 - 💞️ I’m looking to collaborate on nothing at the moment as I am still finding my interests.